Maitraka dynasty: Vallabhi

+Silver Drachm of Bhaṭārka (Maitrakas of Valabhi).
+Obverse: Head of the kings facing right.
+Reverse: Trishula trident (symbol of Shiva) with legend in the Brahmi script: Rájño Mahákshatrapasa Bhatárakasa Mahesara–Śrí Bhaṭṭárakasa "Of the illustrious, the Shaivaite, Bhattaraka, the great king; the great Kshtrapa; the Lord and devotee of Maheshwara."

 The Maitrakas ruled from their capital at Vallabhi.
 They came under the rule of Harṣa in the mid-7th century, but retained local autonomy, and regained their independence after Harṣa's death.

 When I-Tsing, another Chinese traveller, visited Vallabhi in the last quarter of the seventh century, he found Vallabhi as a great center of learning including Buddhism.
 Gunamati and Sthiramati were two famous Buddhist scholars of Vallabhi in the middle of the seventh century.
 Vallabhi was famous for its liberalism and the students from all over the country, including the Brahmana boys, visited it to have higher education in secular and religious subjects.
 We are told that the graduates of Valabhi were given higher executive posts.

 The Charanas of the region connect themselves with the last Maitraka ruler Śilāditya VI.
 Goddess Khodiyar is considered a contemporary figure of the period when the Vallabhi kingdom declined in the 8th century AD.